birkiy/birkiy.github.io/_pages/about.md

 ---

-My name is Berkay (Bear-Kai), a childlike researcher trying to explore the world on its own.
+My name is Berkay (Bear-Kai), a professional dreamer, devoted visual [artist](/gallery/)! and keen travelist!

-**A bit nerd:** I am currently a Ph.D. student in Bioinformatics program at University of British Columbia (UBC), working in Vancouver Prostate Centre (VPC).
+**A bit nerd:** I am currently a Ph.D. student in the Bioinformatics program at the University of British Columbia (UBC), working at Vancouver Prostate Centre (VPC).
 With that said, I am a proud member of [Lack Lab](https://lacklab.ku.edu.tr/).
 Check out our cool publications!

-**A bit artsy:** Visual apealling satisfies me a lot.
-I love photography, digital or analog.
-Don't forget to check some of my [galleries](/gallery/)!

-**A bit traverler:** Who wouldn't like travelling.
-As everybody, I as well try my best to visit and experience as much cities as possible.
+I am also one of the editors of [ODTUCAN](https://odtualumnicanada.ca/magazine/) magazine!